Aeroluna/LunaCoopMod/README.md

   - Pull strength increased by 20%.
   - Dehaka's Primal Impalers are no longer pulled.

-The most infurating because it can permastun your units as well as interrupt all their orders.
+The most infurating mutator because it can permastun your units as well as interrupt all their orders.
 The obnoxious stun has been removed and given stronger pull stength as compensation.

 ## Credits